Dietetics & Nutrition Services

 |Dietitians and Nutritionists||14.6%||$60,370|

-Average salaries range from $30,000 to $61,000 for careers related to nutrition.
+Average salaries range from $30,130 to $61,210 (25th to 75th percentile) for careers related to nutrition.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Dietetics & Nutrition Services Major Jobs
+Amount of Education Required for Careers Related to Dietetics & Nutrition Services

-How much education do you really need to compete in today’s job market?
+How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to nutrition have obtained the following education levels.

 |Some College Courses||3.4%|